curtp/the_oracle/README.md

 6) Duplicate entries can be added to a list, however, entries are removed by name.
 In the examples above, removing No from a list will remove ALL No entries.
 7) Think beyond question/answer interactions.
 This works great for any random table.
 8) Name lists so they are grouped together.
 Lists are always displayed in alphabetical order.
-9) After adding the list, use the assigned number to intereact with it and save typing.
+9) After adding the list, use the assigned number to interact with it and save typing.
 This makes it much easier to use on a phone.

 ## Talking to the Oracle
 There are two ways to talk to the oracle.
 Either of these will work